 We sell our products globally.
-We sell directly to end customers in North America and EMEA and we sell through third party distributors and dealers in the APAC region.
+We sell directly to end customers in North America and we sell through third party distributors and dealers in the APAC region.
+We sell both directly and through third party distributors in EMEA.

 Cost of Goods Sold, Gross Profit and Gross Margin